Rickard Rakell: Anaheim Ducks

 Rakell continued to lead the Ducks during the 2017 Stanley Cup playoffs as he tallied seven goals and 13 points through 15 playoff games.
-In the first round series against the Calgary Flames, Ducks coach Randy Carlyle placed Nate Thompson on Rakell's line with Corey Perry in Game 3.
+In the first-round series against the Calgary Flames, Ducks coach Randy Carlyle placed Nate Thompson on Rakell's line with Corey Perry in game 3.
 The trio combined for three goals and seven assists in the final two games of the series.
 Rakell tallied two goals and five points as the Ducks swept the Flames in four games.
 When the Ducks met with the Edmonton Oilers in the second round, Rakell was reunited with Getzlaf on the Ducks' top line.
-During Game 5, Rakell, Getzlaf, and Cam Fowler scored for Anaheim in the final 3:16 of regulation to lead them to an eventual win.
+During game 5, Rakell, Getzlaf, and Cam Fowler scored for Anaheim in the final 3:16 of regulation to lead them to an eventual win.
 They became the only team in NHL history to win a playoff game in overtime after trailing by three or more goals with less than four minutes to play.
 By the time the Ducks eliminated the Oilers, Rakell had added four more goals to his points total.
-Rakell continued to excel for the Ducks as they met the Nashville Predators in the Western Conference Final.
-He recorded three points in four games before suffering an injury in Game 4.
+Rakell continued to excel for the Ducks as they met the Nashville Predators in the conference finals.
+He recorded three points in four games before suffering an injury in game 4.
 He finished the postseason with career highs in goals, assists, and points.
-Following their postseason elimination, the Ducks listed Rakell as one of their seven forwards to protect ahead of the 2017 NHL Expansion Draft.
+Following their postseason elimination, the Ducks listed Rakell as one of their seven forwards to protect ahead of the 2017 NHL expansion draft.